 • Clarity – Clear or plain language, explicitness and concrete words are preferable.
 There should be no ambiguity.
 Briefly-worded information emphasises the essence of the message.

 • Courtesy – In addition to considering the feelings and point of view of the target group, it is also important to approach in a friendly and courteous manner.
-Use of terms that show respect towards the receiver, contribute to effective communication.
+Use of terms that show respect towards the receiver, contribute to effective communications.

 • Consideration – While communicating, it is essential to take the target group into consideration.
 It is important to relate to them and be involved.